Bulimia Relapse: Signs and Prevention

 • Trigger: Stress

-Coping mechanism:: Meditate every morning, and keep a stress ball with me to squeeze throughout the day.
+Coping mechanism: Meditate every morning and keep a stress ball with me to squeeze throughout the day.

-Your therapist can help you identify your personal triggers and devise methods to best deal with them.
-This can involve minimizing your exposure to them as much as possible and coping mechanisms for when you can’t avoid them.
+If you’re not sure what your triggers are or what to do about them, your treatment team or therapist can help you identify your triggers and devise methods to best deal with them.
+This can involve minimizing your exposure to them as much as possible and using appropriate coping mechanisms when you can’t avoid them.

 What to Do if You Have a Relapse